reportportal/docs/docs/report-poral-configuration/authorization/LDAP.md

 ---
-sidebar_position: 12
-sidebar_label: LDAP Auth
+sidebar_label: LDAP
 ---

-# LDAP Auth
+# LDAP Authorization
 To set up access with LDAP:

 1. Log in to the ReportPortal as an ADMIN user